spear-sim/spear/docs/content_guidelines.md

 my_actor_0000
 └── StaticMeshComponent                # Each StaticMeshActor has a root component named "StaticMeshComponent".
     |                                  #
-    |                                  # If the StaticMeshActor is composed of multiple StaticMeshComponents,
+    |                                  # If the StaticMeshActor is composed of multiple StaticMeshComponents, the additional
-    |                                  # the additional StaticMeshComponents can be added as children of the
+    |                                  # StaticMeshComponents can be added as children of the top-level StaticMeshComponent,
-    |                                  # top-level StaticMeshComponent, using the names "mesh_0000", "mesh_0001",
-    |                                  # etc. This approach enables the child StaticMeshComponents to be easily
+    |                                  # using the names "mesh_0000", "mesh_0001", etc. This approach enables the child
-    |                                  # selected and moved together in the editor, and enables them to move
+    |                                  # StaticMeshComponents to be easily selected and moved together in the editor, and
-    |                                  # together during a physics simulation, without needing to explicitly
+    |                                  # enables them to move together during a physics simulation, without needing to
-    |                                  # merge all the actor's geometry together into a single StaticMeshComponent.
+    |                                  # explicitly merge all the actor's geometry together into a single StaticMeshComponent.
     |                                  #
-    ├── metadata_0000                  # Each StaticMeshActor must have a MetadataComponent that is a child of the
-    |                                  # top-level StaticMeshComponent in order to show up in semantic segmentation
-    |                                  # images, to be referred to by name in our spear Python module, and to be
-    |                                  # exported to other physics simulators correctly.
-    |                                  #
     ├── mesh_0000                      #
     ├── mesh_0001                      #
-    └── ...                            #
+    ├── ...                            #
+    └── metadata_0000                  # Each StaticMeshActor must have a MetadataComponent that is a child of the top-level
+                                       # StaticMeshComponent in order to show up in semantic segmentation images, to be
+                                       # referred to by name in our spear Python module, and to control the behavior of our
+                                       # tools when exporting to other physics simulators.
 ```

 - If the parent `StaticMeshComponent` exists only to group other child `StaticMeshComponents` together, then the mesh assigned to the parent should be `/Game/Common/Meshes/SM_Dummy`.
 If it is desired for the group to participate in a physics simulation, the _Simulate Phyiscs_ flag should be enabled for the parent but not for the children.
 This is necessary for the `StaticMeshComponents` to be simulated correctly.